Updated - Mar 2019

 12. Head straight for the Samurai Museum.
 Get in before the last tour at 8pm (?).
 Learn about samurai gear, ask lots of questions, be brave and get your picture taken.

-13. Beeline to the Robot Restaurant with your pre-purchased tickets for your selected show time (tip: skip the dinner option here).
-En route, there will be lots of seedy looking men in suits along street corners (with very direct questions to you gents) and perhaps also some folks who will be doing hard up-sells in the "restaurant".
+13. Beeline to the Robot Restaurant with your pre-purchased tickets for your selected show time (tip: skip the dinner option).
+En route, there will be lots of seedy looking men in suits along street corners (with very direct questions to you gents).
 Do not be too concerned.
 They are just trying to make a living and doing their jobs.
-Relax, enjoy your beverage and watch the show.
-After the show, your retinas will require a few days to fully heal.
-No worries, you should still be able to see afterwards - p.s.
-I'm assuming this is true, as I myself have not managed to see the show yet, but I am working on that ..
+Relax, grab a beverage and enjoy the show.
+After the show, your retinas (and ears) will require a few days to fully heal.
+No worries, you should still be able to see afterwards.

 14. By now, you'll be feeling peckish (hungry).
 Pick a ramen restaurant and buy your dinner from a vending machine (coz that's just how they do it in Japan).
 If you're in the mood for a simple snack, head to Gindaco first, for a scoop of octopus balls! (aka Takoyaki)